vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/health-monitoring.md

         You can add your own information to this endpoint by creating a bean that implements `InfoContributor`.

-## Health Indicators
+## Health indicators

-When you enable your Spring Boot applications to talk to external *backing services* using auto configuration, such as relational databases or *Message Oriented Middleware*, Spring Boot will automatically provide health indicators that you may monitor for the ability of the application to connect to them.
+Spring Boot will automatically provide health indicators for external *backing services*, such as relational databases or message oriented middleware, which support auto-configuration.
+This will enable you to monitor the ability of the application to connect to them.

 Actuator provides an endpoint for this: